andrewpbray/math-243-spring-2016/syllabus.md

 etc.

 If you've taken Math 141, you have these bases covered.
-In terms of the mathematical notation, we will be using the vector/matrix formulation in places.
+In terms of the mathematical notation, we will be using the vector/matrix formulation in places, though knowledge of linear algebra is not necessary.

 ### Contact
 [Andrew Bray](https://andrewpbray.github.io)
 Office: Library 304
+Office hours: Tuesday 4-5, Thursday 3-4

 ### Textbook